serokell/blog-posts/Introduction to Free Monads/article.md

 ```

 We add a new constructor, `If`, with one scalar parameter and two branches.
-We can now define a helper,
+We can now define a helper:

 ```haskell
 if' :: t -> FreeAST t a -> FreeAST t a -> FreeAST t a